-- 3,648,549 shares of our common stock held by 113 stockholders of record; - 420,000 shares of our Series A preferred stock held by eight stockholders of record that are convertible into 277,772 shares of our common stock; - 1,217,175 shares of our Series AA preferred stock held by 32 stockholders of record are convertible into shares of our common stock on approximately a 0.476-for-one basis; - 377,410 shares of our Series AAA preferred stock held by 18 stockholders of record that are convertible into shares of our common stock on approximately a 0.476-for-one basis; and - 2,191,193 shares of our Series B preferred stock held by 18 stockholders of record that are convertible into shares of our common stock on approximately a 0.476-for-one basis. - 1,883,337 shares of our Series BB preferred stock held by 92 stockholders of record that are convertible into shares of our common stock on approximately a 0.522-for-one basis; - 6,000,000 shares of our Series C preferred stock held by 152 stockholders of record that are convertible into shares of our common stock on approximately a 0.543-for-one basis; and - 1,500,000 shares of our Series D preferred stock held by one stockholder of record that are convertible into shares of our common stock on approximately a 0.543-for-one basis. - 680,998 shares of our Series E preferred stock held by 78 stockholders of record that are convertible into shares of our common stock on approximately a 5.252-for-one basis.
+- 3,648,677 shares of our common stock held by 113 stockholders of record; - 420,000 shares of our Series A preferred stock held by eight stockholders of record that are convertible into an aggregate of 277,778 shares of our common stock; - 1,217,175 shares of our Series AA preferred stock held by 32 stockholders of record are convertible into shares of our common stock on a 0.476-for-one basis: - 377,410 shares of our Series AAA preferred stock held by 18 stockholders of record that are convertible into shares of our common stock on a 0.476-for-one basis; and - 2,191,193 shares of our Series B preferred stock held by 18 stockholders of record that are convertible into shares of our common stock on a 0.476-for-one basis. - 1,883,337 shares of our Series BB preferred stock held by 92 stockholders of record that are convertible into shares of our common stock on a 0.476-for-one basis; - 6,000,000 shares of our Series C preferred stock held by 152 stockholders of record that are convertible into shares of our common stock on a 0.480-for-one basis; and - 1,500,000 shares of our Series D preferred stock held by one stockholder of record that are convertible into shares of our common stock on a 0.480-for-one basis. - 680,998 shares of our Series E preferred stock held by 78 stockholders of record that are convertible into shares of our common stock on a 3.342-for-one basis.
+If we close this offering on or before December 31, 2011, the Series E conversion price will automatically be adjusted to a price equal to the product of (A) the price at which shares of common stock are sold to the public in this offering and (B) 0.85 (as adjusted appropriately to reflect any adjustments to the Series E conversion price occurring prior to any such adjustment occurring in connection with this offering).

-As of June 30, 2011, we also had outstanding options to purchase 3,101,784 shares of our common stock at a weighted-average exercise price of \$2.92 per share.
+As of June 30, 2011, we also had outstanding options to purchase 3,101,889 shares of our common stock at a weighted-average exercise price of \$2.92 per share.